simcap/instantroom/README.md

 InstantRoom does not persist any messages on the server nor can it decrypt any messages since the secret key is only generated and managed on the user's client application side.

+InstantRoom abide by the Kerckhoffs's principle:

+> A cryptosystem should be secure even if everything about the system, except the key, is public knowledge

 ## Features

-- InstantRoom's secret keys have a mini format for easy sharing
+- Secret keys have a mini format for easy sharing
-- InstantRoom's secret keys can be displayed as a QR code for phone to phone sharing
+- Secret keys can be displayed as a QR code for phone to phone sharing
+- Rooms auto expire.
+One can choose a 1 hour room, 1 day room, 1 week room, etc...
+- Messages are only local on the client side.
+You can chooses to delete some or all of them at anytime
-- InstantRoom application's code is in the open and inspectable by anyone
+- The application's code is in the open and inspectable by anyone
-- InstantRoom's server does not store any messages
+- The server does not store any messages
-- InstantRoom's server cannot decrypt any messages.
+- The server cannot decrypt any messages.
 It only relays them

 ## Upcoming features